irondrive/andromeda-server/wiki/Development.md

 ## Main Core Classes

-`index.php` is a very short wrapper that initializes the `IOInterface`, `ErrorManager`, and `AppRunner` objects, and passes input from the interface to Run().  `init.php` handles some global setup as well as the class autoloader.
+`index.php` is a very short wrapper that initializes the `IOInterface`, `ErrorManager`, `ApiPackage`, and `AppRunner` objects, and passes input from the interface to Run().  `init.php` handles some global setup as well as the class autoloader.

-The primary request handler is the `AppRunner`.
-This class initializes the `ApiPackage` and loads all apps.
-Run() sends the action to the app, handles logging, saves/commits the result, and writes output to the interface.  `ApiPackage` initializes the database and loads config.
-It is also the primary API class for apps to use (via `$this->API`), holding references to the `ObjectDatabase`, `Config`, `AppRunner`, `ErrorManager`, and `IOInterface`.  `InstallRunner` is the `AppRunner` equivalent for the install system.

 The `ErrorManager` class takes care of logging exceptions to the database and handling uncaught errors and exceptions.
 It also provides `LogDebugHint()` and `LogBreakpoint()` for debug logging.
-The `IOInterface` takes care of abstracting the differences between HTTP and CLI and is used for input and output handling.
+The `IOInterface` takes care of abstracting the differences between HTTP and CLI and is used for input and output handling.  `ApiPackage` initializes the database and loads config.
+It is also the primary API class for apps to use (via `$this->API`), holding references to the `ObjectDatabase`, `Config`, `AppRunner`, `ErrorManager`, and `IOInterface`.

+The primary request handler is the `AppRunner`.
+This class loads and handles running apps.
+Run() sends the action to the app, handles logging, saves/commits the result, and writes output to the interface.  `InstallRunner` is the `AppRunner` equivalent for the install system.

 ### Safe Input Classes
 `Input` contains functions to read file inputs, as well as `GetParams()` to return a `SafeParams`.
 The `SafeParams` object has functions to get required or optional input parameters (and specify their defaults or logging settings).
 Each parameter is a `SafeParam` which has various functions for safe input validation, null-checking, etc.  For example to read an optional non-null integer named `mytest` with a default value of 0, you could use `$input->GetParams()->GetParam('mytest',0)->GetInt()`.